nadavlevy40/Scrabble_Game_Java_Course/README_part2.md

 # Book Scrabble Game - Server side

-This project is a dictionary implementation that uses a bloom filter to check if a word exists in a list of files, and allows users to challenge negative results by forcing a deep search over all the files.
+This is the second part of the project , as it implements the server - side functionality and mainly the Dictionary, where all the available game -words are found.
+This dictionary implementation uses a bloom filter to check if a word exists in a list of files, and allows users to challenge negative results by forcing a deep search over all the files.